Optimal Routing for Delay-Sensitive Traffic in Overlay Networks: Complexity of the POC and Possible Extensions

+The proposed Algorithm~\ref{alg: end2end} assumes that the overlay source nodes $s_f$ have the knowledge of underlay queue lengths $\bm{Q}^f(t)$ and the set of underlay links that route its packets.
+To route packets efficiently when these are unknown, we propose to utilize a variant of Algorithm~\ref{alg: end2end} on the overlay network comprised of ``tunnels".

+\emph{Tunnel}: For each outgoing ingress link $\ell$ from $s_f$, and the destination node $d_f$ belonging to overlay, we say that the tunnel $\tau_{\ell,d_f}$ connects the node $s_f$ to $d_f$ in the overlay network, see Fig.~\ref{f1}.
+We note that the actual path taken by a packet sent on an ingress link, is composed of a sequence of underlay links that depends on the randomized routing decision taken by the underlay, and hence is not known at the overlay.

-The algorithms proposed until now assume that the overlay source nodes $s_f$ know which underlay links route its packets.
-If these are unknown, then we can utilize Algorithm~\ref{alg: end2end} on the overlay network comprising of tunnels.
-Thus, each overlay source node $s_f$ maintains ``virtual queues" $\hat{Q}^f_\tau(t)$ for each of its outgoing tunnel $\tau$.
-Since link-level queue lengths are unknown, $\hat{Q}^f_\tau(t)$ are set to be equal to the ``number of packets in flight" on tunnel $\tau$, i.e., the number of packets that have been sent on tunnel $\tau$, but have not reached their destination node by time $t$.
+Under the proposed scheme, each overlay source node $s_f$ maintains a ``virtual queue" $\hat{Q}^f_\tau(t)$ for each of its outgoing tunnel $\tau$. $\hat{Q}^f_\tau(t)$ are set to be equal to the ``number of packets in flight" on tunnel $\tau$, i.e., the number of packets that have been sent on tunnel $\tau$, but have not reached their destination node by time $t$.
 The link prices and link-level average queue threshold requirements are now replaced by their tunnel counterparts $\lambda_\tau(t),B_\tau(t)$.
 Their iterations proceed in exactly the same manner as in Algorithm~\ref{alg: end2end}.
-The routing algorithm is much simpler, so that each source routes packets on its tunnel with the least price $\lambda_\tau(t)$.
-This yields the tunnel level POC, which is denoted POC-T (tunnel level POC) described in Algorithm~\ref{alg:tunnel}.
+The routing algorithm is much simpler, so that the routing decision made by source node $s_f$ is a function of the instantaneous tunnel queue lengths $\hat{Q}^f_\tau(t)$ and the prices $\lambda_\tau(t)$.
+Howevr, since the source node $s_f$ does not know instantaneous queue lengths, it cannot peform Q-learning iterations.
+Thus, the source nodes can resort to a heuristic routing scheme.
+For example, the node $s_f$ can route the packets to the tunnel $\tau$ which has the least value of $\hat{Q}^f_\tau(t)\lambda_\tau(t)$.
+We denote this algorithm the tunnel level POC, dubbed POC-T (tunnel level POC).